microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 Additionally, a close collaboration between consumer and provider teams is strongly encouraged through the CDC development process, which can bring many other benefits.
 Contracts offer a formal way to document the shared understanding how components interact with each other, and serve as a base for the communication between teams.
 In a way, the contract repository serves as a live documentation of all consumer-provider interactions of a system.

 CDC has some drawbacks as well.
 An extra layer of testing is added requiring a proper investment in education for team members to understand and use CDC correctly.

 Additionally, [the CDC test scope](https://docs.pact.io/getting_started/testing-scope) should be considered carefully to prevent blurring CDC with other higher level functional testing layers.
 Contract tests are not the place to verify internal business logic and correctness of the consumer.

 ## Resources

 * Testing pyramid from [Kent C. Dodd’s blog](https://blog.kentcdodds.com/write-tests-not-too-many-mostly-integration-5e8c7fff591c)
-* [Pact](https://docs.pact.io/), a code-first consumer-driven contract testing tool with support for several different programming languages.
+* [Pact](https://docs.pact.io/), a code-first consumer-driven contract testing tool with support for several different programming languages
-* A simple example of using [Pact consumer-driven contract testing in a Java client-server application](https://github.com/oottka/pact-spring).
+* A simple example of using [Pact consumer-driven contract testing in a Java client-server application](https://github.com/oottka/pact-spring)